Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain: Conclusions

 In this work we have presented a theoretical framework to develop a {\em quantum brain} paradigm.
 Such framework is based in the well known LMG model for the study of qubit population states together with a synaptic homeostatic feedback motivated from neuroscience.
 In this way, we can build and study a quantum system that show qubits collective states whose dynamics is controlled by the level of synaptic feedback present in the system.
 This approach {aims to reproduce}, at the quantum level, collective activity states similar to those observed in actual brains.

 Our study shows that the quantum brain model {introduced here exhibits} different homeostatic population dynamics, in such a way that if it starts quiescent or saturated, activity quickly converges to a regime with \(\approx N/2\) excited qubits that acts as a metastable attractor.
 Larger networks stabilise this operating point, reducing fluctuations of the excited fraction \(E(t)\) and increasing the time spent near it.
-Similarly to what occurs in actual neural systems, synaptic efficacy in our quantum system provides a negative-feedback loop that suppresses excessive activity and boosts low activity.
+Similarly to what occurs in actual neural systems, synaptic efficacy in our quantum system provides a negative-feedback loop that reduces the instantaneous coupling during high-activity episodes and increases it as activity decreases, thereby modulating the residence times in different activation regions.

 { From a quantum perspective, the dynamics depend strongly on the initial state.
 For ordered configurations (all qubits excited or none), the fidelity attains maximum values equal to one, at which the global state periodically recovers its initial form.
 The bipartite von Neumann entropy \(S_L\) rises from zero to a maximum and returns to values close to zero when the fidelity reaches unity, indicating a transient suppression of bipartite entanglement.
 In contrast, for semi-activated initial states (with \(\approx N/2\) excited qubits), \(S_L\) remains high and its minima never reach zero.
 These minima coincide with the peaks of \(E(t)\), signaling brief episodes in which the system passes close to the initial state, accompanied only by a partial reduction of bipartite entanglement.
 Taken together, the model combines homeostatic regulation with quantum entanglement features that are strongly determined by the initial preparation. }